dhaneshnm/dhaneshnm.github.io/src/pages/blog/second-post.md

 heroImage: "/placeholder-hero.jpg"
 ---

 A few weeks ago, I finsihed reading the book [Grokking Simplicity](https://www.manning.com/books/grokking-simplicity).
-It is a very good read for anyone who want to get a better grasp on functional programming, with going too much in to low level details.
+It is a very good read for anyone who wants to get a better grasp on functional programming, with out going too much in to low level details.
 Here are some notes I have from the book.

 ### Chapter 4